Douglas Augusto

-Douglas Augusto Soares Gomes (born 13 January 1997), simply known as Douglas Augusto, is a Brazilian professional footballer who plays as a midfielder for Greek Super League club PAOK.
+Douglas Augusto Soares Gomes (born 13 January 1997) is a Brazilian professional footballer who plays as a midfielder for Russian Premier League club Krasnodar.

 Club career

 Brazil

 Born in Rio de Janeiro, Douglas joined Fluminense's youth setup in 2004, aged seven.
-On 6 September 2015 he made his first team – and Série A – debut, starting in a 3–1 home loss against rivals Flamengo.
+On 6 September 2015, he made his first team – and Série A – debut, starting in a 3–1 home loss against rivals Flamengo.

 Douglas became an undisputed starter during the 2016 season, renewing his contract until 2021 in February.
 He scored his first goal on 13 September of that year in a 4–2 home win against Atlético Mineiro.

 PAOK

 On 1 July 2019, PAOK announced the arrival of Douglas Augusto from Corinthians, signing a four-year contract.
 In January, Douglas was loaned by Corinthians to EC Bahia, and the 22-year-old subsequently made seven appearances for the latter in the 2019 Série A season.
 Last year, Douglas began the 2018 Série A season with Fluminense FC, but he later transferred to Corinthians for €1 million in the summer.

-For 2019-2020 and 2020-2021, he was a key member of the team.
-In the final for the Greek cup on May 22, 2021, PAOK faced OSFP, with PAOK winning 2—1.
+For 2019–20 and 2020–21, he was a key member of the team.
+In the final for the Greek cup on 22 May 2021, PAOK faced Olympiacos, with PAOK winning 2–1.

+Nantes

+On 13 August 2023, Douglas joined French club Nantes after signing a four-year contract.

+Krasnodar

+On 12 July 2025, Douglas joined Krasnodar for €6.5 million and signed a 3-year contract.